parismart/ft_services/README.md

 # Once you have set up all the required software, you are ready to start Minikube.
 minikube start --vm-driver=virtualbox
 # First, the system downloads the Minikube ISO file from an online source and the localkube binary.
-# Then, creates a virtual machine in VirtualBox within which it starts and configures a single node cluster.
+# Then, creates a VM in VirtualBox within which it starts and configures a single node cluster.
 ```

 > Common Minikube Commands